 - Take the case to trial if necessary

 We will also work closely with you to keep you up to date on the progress of the case.
-Your attorney or one of their team members will always be available to answer your questions.
+Your attorney will always be available to answer your questions.

 When you are a client in a personal injury case, your lawyer will expect the following from you: